mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 {% include image.html file="style-argument.png" alt="A typical style argument" max_width="800px" img_link=true %}

 A good style guide defines not only superficial elements like naming conventions or whitespace rules, but also how to use the features of the given programming language.
 Languages like JavaScript and Perl are packed with functionality, offering many ways to implement the same logic.
-A style guide defines The One True Way of doing things so that you don't end up with half your team using one set of language features while the other half is using a totally different set of features.
+A style guide defines The One True Way of doing things so that you don't end up with half your team using one set of language features while the other half uses a totally different set of features.

 ***Option 1: Adopt an existing style guide***

 If you search online, you can find published style guides ripe for the taking.
-[Google's style guides](https://google.github.io/styleguide/) are the most well-known, but you can find others if Google's style doesn't suit you.
+[Google's style guides](https://google.github.io/styleguide/) are the most well-known, but you can find others if this style doesn't suit you.
 By adopting an existing guide, you inherit the benefits of a style guide without the substantial costs of creating one from scratch.

-The downside is that organizations optimize their style guides for their own particular needs.
+The downside is that organizations optimize their style guides for their particular needs.
 For example, Google's style guides are conservative about [using new language features](https://google.github.io/styleguide/cppguide.html#C++11) because they have an enormous codebase with code that has to run on everything from a home router to the latest iPhone.
 If you're a four-person startup with a single product, you may choose to be more aggressive in using cutting-edge language features or extensions.

 ***Option 2: Create your own style guide incrementally***

 If you don't want to adopt an existing guide, you can create your own.
 Every time a style argument arises during a code review, raise the question to your whole team to decide what the official convention should be.
 When you reach agreement, codify that decision in your style guide.
-If the issue ever comes up in the future, use your style guide to settle the argument.
+When the issue comes up again, use your style guide to settle the argument.

 I prefer to keep my team's style guide as Markdown under source control (e.g. [GitHub pages](https://pages.github.com/)).
 That way, any changes to the style guide go through the normal code review process — someone has to explicitly approve the change, and everyone on the team has a chance to raise concerns.
 Wikis and Google Docs are acceptable options as well.

 ***Option 3: The hybrid approach***

-Combining options 1 and 2, you can adopt an existing style guide as your base, then maintain a local style guide to extend or override the base.
+By combining options 1 and 2, you can adopt an existing style guide as your base, and then maintain a local style guide to extend or override the base.
 A good example of this is the [Chromium C++ style guide](https://chromium.googlesource.com/chromium/src/+/master/styleguide/c++/c++.md).
 It uses [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html) as a base, but makes its own changes and additions on top of it.

 ## Start reviewing immediately